Lists and Patterns

 if-based implementation.
 The difference comes because we need to effectively do the same work multiple times, since each function we call has to reexamine the first element of the list to determine whether or not it’s the empty cell.
 With a

-match statement, this work happens exactly once per list element.
+match expression, this work happens exactly once per list element.

-This is a more general phenomena: pattern matching is very efficient, and pattern matching code is usually a win over what you might write by hand.
+This is a more general phenomenon: pattern matching is very efficient, and is usually faster than what you might write yourself.

 The error-detecting capabilities of

-match statements are if anything more important than their performance.
-We've already seen one example of OCaml's ability to find problems in a pattern match: in our broken implementation of
+match expressions are if anything more important than their performance.
+We’ve already seen one example of OCaml’s ability to find problems in a pattern match: in our broken implementation of

 drop_value, OCaml warned us that the final case was redundant.
 There are no algorithms for determining if a predicate written in a general-purpose language is redundant, but it can be solved reliably in the context of patterns.

 match expressions for exhaustiveness.
 Consider what happens if we modify

 drop_zero by deleting the handler for one of the cases.
 As you can see, the compiler will produce a warning that we’ve missed a case, along with an example of an unmatched pattern:

 let rec drop_zero l = match l with | -> | 0 :: tl -> drop_zero tl;; >Lines 2-4, characters 5-31: >Warning 8 [partial-match]: this pattern-matching is not exhaustive. >Here is an example of a case that is not matched: >1::_ >val drop_zero : int list -> 'a list = <fun>

 Even for simple examples like this, exhaustiveness checks are pretty useful.
 But as we’ll see in Chapter 6, Variants, they become yet more valuable as you get to more complicated examples, especially those involving user-defined types.
 In addition to catching outright errors, they act as a sort of refactoring tool, guiding you to the locations where you need to adapt your code to deal with changing types.